Click here for FREE full access to the Japanese Absolute Beginner Course by JapanesePod101. Available for three months only!

 Who would benefit from Pimsleur Japanese

-- Audio learners (people who learn best by listening)
+- Auditory learners (people who learn best by listening)

 - People who have time to focus on a 30 minute audio lesson each day, for example commuters

 - People who want to learn Japanese speaking skills for a trip to Japan

 - People who prefer written or visual aids to learn

 - People who need to prioritise reading and writing Japanese

 The Pimsleur Japanese course has 5 levels.
 These cover beginner and intermediate level Japanese.

 Level 1 is for complete beginners.
 You can start knowing zero Japanese, and learn from scratch.
 If you progress through all 5 levels, you’ll have reached a decent intermediate level of conversational Japanese.

 Short answer: no. You will not become fluent in Japanese by studying the Pimsleur course.

 But then, you are not likely to become fluent using any online Japanese course by itself.
 To reach real fluency you need a lot of real life practise – talking to Japanese people (in natural conversations, not just pre-recorded lessons), reading and listening to authentic materials, and so on.